When Bible Study is Not Enough; Call Them to Commit

 Bible study

 Studying God’s Word brings life, transformation, and hope.
 Both believers and seekers encounter God in His living Word.
-Studying the Bible together, however, is not enough.
+Only studying the Bible together, is not enough.
 Disciples need to function and grow together as the body of Christ.
-DMM practitioners must learn to transition Discovery Bible Studies into fully functioning churches.
+DMM practitioners must learn to transition new Discovery Bible Studies with seekers into fully functioning churches.
 Without this critical transition, a Disciple-Making Movement (DMM) will not take place.

 In the next few blogs, I will be writing about how to go about doing this.
 We will look at five steps; 1) Call to Commit 2) Introduce Church 3) Elements of Church 4) Life of the Church 5) Multiply Church.